Audio Inpainting: Revisited and Reweighted: Experiments

 \subsection{Overall comparison}

-For the sake of an overall comparison, the time domain compensation for energy loss was applied with $\texttt{gaps} = 4$ and the SPAIN algorithms used the frame-wise DFT dictionary with redundancy 4.
-Finally, the frame-wise Janssen algorithm was applied with the order of the autoregressive model $p = \min(3H+2,w/3)$, with $H$ denoting the number of missing samples within the current frame (window), and the number of iterations was set to 50.
+For the sake of an overall comparison, the time domain compensation for energy loss was applied with $\texttt{gaps} = 4$ while the SPAIN and OMP algorithms used the frame-wise DFT dictionary with redundancy 4.
+Finally, the frame-wise Janssen algorithm was applied according to \cite{Adler2012:Audio.inpainting} with the order of the autoregressive model $p = \min(3H+2,w/3)$, with $H$ denoting the number of missing samples within the current frame (window), and the number of iterations was set to 50.

 The evaluation is shown in Fig.\,\ref{fig:final_test}.
-A comparison based on \SNR{} (Fig.\,\ref{fig:final_test:SNR}) reveals the success of the described analysis model combining weighting the atoms and the time domain processing (abbreviated as tdc in the figure), which even outperforms the rather high values of \SNR{} of the iterative reweighting approach.
+A comparison based on \SNR{} (Fig.\,\ref{fig:final_test:SNR}) reveals the success of the described analysis model combining weighting the atoms and the time domain processing (abbreviated as tdc in the figure).
+It even outperforms the rather high values of \SNR{} of the iterative reweighting approach.
 Such results suggest that the techniques developed are beneficial for the task of compensating the energy drop.
 This is apparent for longer gaps in particular, where the low \SNR{} of the simple $\ell_1$ method is mainly caused by the disproportion of energy of the original and the restored signal.
-For gaps of up to 25\,ms, on the other hand, the non-convex approaches and the Janssen algorithm remained unbeaten.
+For gaps of up to 25\,ms, on the other hand, the non-convex approaches and the Janssen algorithm remained unsurpassed.

 Fig.\,\ref{fig:final_test:ODG} shows that the values of \SNR{} in our case mostly coincide with the perceptual measure, the \ODG.
 Note, however, the differences regarding the modifications of the $\ell_1$ relaxation.
 First, the difference between the analysis and the synthesis model becomes more pronounced in terms of \ODG{} compared to \SNR.
 Second, the combined compensation methods do not lead to any major improvement in terms of \ODG{} compared to \SNR.
 The interpretation here is that although the time domain compensation is able to provide energy for the inpainted segment, the multiplication in the time domain introduces spectral components that are not present in the reference signal.
 This effect is then reflected in a~lower \ODG{} value.